-4. Conclusions
+Conclusions

 In conclusion, the activity of various commercial and home prepared modified TiO_2 photocatalysts was compared for the photo-reforming of two biomass derivatives (glucose and fructose) selected as probe molecules.
 Numerous structural and surface characterizations have highlighted the different properties of the used samples and some of them have been related to the photocatalytic activity, although a direct correlation to a specific property was not found.
 This confirms the dependence of photoactivity on a number of parameters.
-Importantly, the home-prepared catalysts are more active than the commercial catalysts both in hydrogen generation and in the formation of partial oxidation compounds being Pt-Brookite the most active sample for H_2 production and Pt-HP the best for partial oxidation of both glucose and fructose.
-The role of Pt in modifying the basic surface properties of the different TiO2 based photocatalysts has been highlighted whilst a direct correlation between surface acidity/basicity and photocatalytic activity was not found due to the heterogeneity of the samples.
+Importantly, the home-prepared catalysts are more active than the commercial catalysts both in hydrogen generation and in the formation of partial oxidation compounds.
+The role of Pt in modifying the basic surface properties of the different TiO_2 based photocatalysts has been highlighted.